envytools/envytools/docs/hw/falcon/arith.rst

 Shifts: shl, shr, sar, shlc, shrc
 =================================

 Shift a value.
-For shl/shr, the extra bits "shifted in" are 0.
-For sar, they're equal to sign bit of source.
-For shlc/shrc, the first such bit is taken from carry flag, the rest are 0.
+For ``shl/shr``, the extra bits "shifted in" are 0.
+For ``sar``, they're equal to sign bit of source.
+For ``shlc/shrc``, the first such bit is taken from carry flag, the rest are 0.
+On Falcon v3+, these instructions set all 4 arithmetic flags - ``s`` and ``z`` are set as usual, ``o`` is always set to 0, and ``c`` is set to the value of the last shifted out bit, or 0 if the shift count was 0.
+On Falcon v0, only ``c`` is set.

+The shift count is always masked to 3 bits in case of 8-bit shift instructions, 4 bits in case of 16-bit shift instructions, and 5 bits in case of 32-bit shift instructions.

 Instructions:
     ==== ========================= =========